J-Wendoh/PingPair-Openchat/docs/file-tree.md

 Handlers for various bot commands and messages, implementing the business logic for user interactions.

 ### src/model/state.rs
 State management functions for users, matches, and sessions.
 Provides persistent storage for the bot operation.

+### src/matching/engine.rs
+Enhanced matching algorithm that considers online status, timezone compatibility, and shared interests.

+### src/meeting/generator.rs
+Meeting system that generates and tracks OpenChat meeting links for user matches.